Telecom Italia CEO says deals needed to cut debt mountain

 By Elvira Pollina

-MILAN, Feb 15 (Reuters) - Telecom Italia (TIM) TLIT.MI needs to take one-off measures selling assets to cut its debt and revamp its business, the head of the former national phone monopoly said on Wednesday.
+MILAN, Feb 15 (Reuters) - Telecom Italia (TIM) TLIT.MI needs to take one-off measures such as selling assets to cut its debt and revamp its business, the head of the former national phone company said on Wednesday.

 Chief Executive Pietro Labriola said TIM would not comment on a non-binding bid from KKR KKR.N for its landline grid until a board meeting scheduled for Feb.
-24.
+24 to decide on the "next steps".

-But he told analysts that TIM needed to take "extraordinary measures" to reduce its leverage.
+But he told analysts that TIM needed to take "extraordinary measures" to slash its leverage beyond what it could achieve by operational improvements.

 Net financial debt stood at 25.4 billion euros ($27.2 billion) at the end of 2022, up by 3.2 billion euros from the year before.